dlebansais/Easly-Language/Doc/Easly - Language Specification.md

 - It contains one and only one Root node.
 - It only links nodes that are listed in this specification.
-- All nodes, with the exception of the Root node, have one and only one incoming arrow.
+- All nodes, with the exception of the Root node, have one and only one incoming reference.
-- All required arrows are populated.
-Optional arrows, as the name indicates, may or may not be populated.
+- All required references are populated.
+Optional references, as the name indicates, may or may not be populated.
 - It doesn't contain cycles.

 ## Node components

 The previous section listed the five types of components that constitute nodes.
 This section will define them more precisely.